HOW TO PROPERLY DISCLOSE A SPONSORED POST ON INSTAGRAM

 It doesn’t take a rocket scientist to disclose properly, just a couple extra steps.

 The FTC sets out clear guidelines on how to properly disclose a sponsored post on Instagram.
+Follow the Instagram sponsored post rules laid out by the FTC and you should be fine.
 You just have to make sure every disclosure:

 1. Stands Out.